samuel-del/samuel-del/README.md

-- 👋 Hi, I’m @samuel-del
+- 👋 Hi, I’m @ samuel
 - 👀 I’m interested in softwere devlopment, softwere creation and data analysis
 - 🌱 I’m currently a computer science student
-- 💞️ I’m looking to collaborate on any opensource projects
+- 💞️ I’m would like to collaborate on any opensource projects, hit me up !!
 - 📫 contact: stessema95@gmail.com

 <!---